-If you really want to achieve something, you can find a way to do it.
+If you really want to achieve something, find a way to do it.

-You can achieve more in 2 hours of focused and dedicated work than you can in 8 hours of music-playing, Internet-searching, social-media-browsing work.
+You can achieve more in 2 hours of focused and dedicated work than you can in 8 hours half-work and fucking around.
 You can always save up money instead of going out every weekend or having drinks with your friends every other day.

 Having dreams is about thinking to yourself “one day, I will be this or that”.
-Planning is about setting a goal, making a plan on how to get there, then executing that plan every single day.
+Planning is about seeing the bigger picture; not just choosing in which direction you want to go, but taking steps to get there.

 If you don’t plan for success, how can you achieve it?